|Mapping and Geoinformation engineering|

 The four year degree curriculum is composed of common Technion wide topics, such as mathematics and introduction to programming; faculty wide topics such as statistics, engineering economics, numerical methods, discipline specific courses including surveying fundamentals mapping, geodesy and GPS, photogrammetry, computer mapping and more; specialization tracks in mapping and spatial information or in engineering and geodetic measurements, and a host of elective courses.

 A Bachelor's of Science in mapping and Geo-Information (three-year)

 The three year degree in Mapping and Geo-Information is similar to the four year one, except it does not include faculty specific engineering courses and has a fewer number of elective courses.

-Reuma Arav, Doctoral student in Mapping & Geo - Information Engineering program
+Reuma Arav, Doctoral student in Mapping And Geo-Information Engineering program

 How did I learn about the mapping and geo-information program